juanjux/raimixer/README.md

 certain % of certainly, that lowers as you increase the number of mixing rounds and accounts, it's very improbable that it could be used as evidence in a trial.

-In case you missed the warning above, please note that this is currently a very early release and some things will improve.
-For example it doesn't
+In case you missed the warning in the first section, please note that this is currently a very early release and some things will improve and there could be bugs.

 ## Won't the nodes know where the amounts are coming because of my IP?